jimbobbennett/smart-garden-ornaments/README.md

 <!-- TODO - add photo -->

 This is a fun week long project for those who want to take their first steps into the world of the Internet of Things (IoT) using devices that are popular with kids and tools that make programming accessible to young developers.
-You will use a Raspberry Pi along with some [BBC micro:bits](https://microbit.org) and any garden ornaments you have to hand to build a smart neighborhood, gathering data such as temperature and noise levels and displaying it in the cloud using [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=smart_garden_ornaments-github-jabenn).
+You'll use a Raspberry Pi along with some [BBC micro:bits](https://microbit.org) and any garden ornaments you have to hand to build a smart neighborhood, gathering data such as temperature and noise levels and displaying it in the cloud using [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=smart_garden_ornaments-github-jabenn).

 ## How it works